FENECON Home 10 assembly and operating instructions

 image169

-For a detailed overview of an existing warning or error, click on the exclamation mark in the top right-hand corner.
+You can get a detailed overview of an existing warning or error by clicking on the exclamation mark in the top right-hand corner.

 image170